Zaba-web/formula_tor/README.md

 * Regular Strings

-Regular string is a character or sequence of characters that are not operators or functions (see Operators list and Functions list).
+Regular string is a character or sequence of characters that are not operators or functions (see Operators table and Functions table).

 Example: `10x + 4 - 8 = 15`